buziusbastus1/guitar-display/README.md

 # Guitar Display

 This is a React app built with ViteJS.
-The app displays my 3D glb model created in Blender whitch uses ScrollControls and GSAP timeline to animate model and user interface.
+The app displays my 3D glb model created in Blender whitch uses <a href="https://github.com/pmndrs/drei#scrollcontrols" target="_blank" rel="noreferrer">ScrollControls</a> and GSAP timeline to animate model and user interface.
 It also includes a subpage route where you can interact with the same model.
-You can move around with OrbitControls, click on different parts with camera foucus with Bounds, display mesh name on hover near the cursor and change mesh material color.
+You can move around with <a href="https://threejs.org/docs/#examples/en/controls/OrbitControls" target="_blank" rel="noreferrer">OrbitControls</a>, click on different parts with camera foucus with <a href="https://github.com/pmndrs/drei#bounds" target="_blank" rel="noreferrer">Bounds</a>, display mesh name on hover near the cursor and change mesh material color.<p> I learned a lot at about react-three-fiber at Wawa Sensei <a href="https://www.youtube.com/@WawaSensei" target="_blank" rel="noreferrer">YouTube channel</a> and <a href="https://github.com/pmndrs/drei" target="_blank" rel="noreferrer">react-three/drei</a> doucumentation.</p>

 ## Tech Stack